-To fly a plane with a tail-wheel rather than a plane with a nose-wheel (tricycle gear), you are required to have an endorsement from a certificated flight instructor that you have received the appropriate flight training.
+To fly a plane with a tailwheel rather than with a nose-wheel (tricycle gear), you are required to have an endorsement from a Certificated Flight Instructor that you have received the appropriate flight training.

-Tail wheel aircraft have their CG behind the main wheels, which makes them more challenging to ground-handle, take-off, and land.
+Tailwheel aircraft have their center of gravity behind the main wheels, which makes them more challenging to ground-handle, take-off, and land.
 It is very important to keep the aircraft aligned with the runway during the take-off and landing phase; if not, exciting things can happen!
-We explain why this happens and how to safely manage these situations.
+We explain why these situations occur and how to handle them.

-(1) Except as provided in paragraph (i)(2) of this section, no person may act as pilot in command of a tail-wheel airplane unless that person has received and logged flight training from an authorized instructor in a tail-wheel airplane and received an endorsement in the person’s logbook from an authorized instructor who found the person proficient in the operation of a tail-wheel airplane.
+(i) Additional training required for operating tailwheel airplanes.
+(1) Except as provided in paragraph (i)(2) of this section, no person may act as pilot in command of a tailwheel airplane unless that person has received and logged flight training from an authorized instructor in a tailwheel airplane and received an endorsement in the person’s logbook from an authorized instructor who found the person proficient in the operation of a tailwheel airplane.
 The flight training must include at least the following maneuvers and procedures:

 (i) Normal and crosswind takeoffs and landings;